Gayathri-Guduru/amr-pipeline/README.md

 o/p: reference genome fasta file is generated.

-3. Upload the reference genomes and fastq files to your aws bucket.
+## 3. Upload the reference genomes and fastq files to your aws bucket.
 First, create required folders on s3.
 (Here, ```s3://zymo-filesystem/home/gguduru/``` is my s3 bucket where all files and folders are stored)
 Now, I created `fastq_files` folder to place my input fastq files and `reference_genome` folder to place my reference fasta file along with the indexed files.

-## Bwa index
+To get indexed files
 ```bwa index "fasta file"```

 ```for f in *1.fastq.gz; do